 The CSE team determines what are the services, accommodations, and/or modifications the student needs.
 The strategies and intervention programs used to support the student are recorded within an Individual Education Plan (IEP).
 The IEP will show the agreed long-term and short-term targets, the teaching strategies, in addition to the suggested accommodations and adaptations designed based on the student's profile of need.
-The IEP team meeting consists of the SENco, parents, principals, class teachers, support teachers and LSA (if applicable).
-Teacher assistants (TAs) may be involved if necessary.
+The IEP team meeting consists of the SENco, parents and principals/assistant principal.
+The SENco then meets with class teachers, support teachers and LSA (if applicable) and teacher assistants (TAs) to discuss the IEP, its implementation and regular reflection.